heggebittel-lang/Addiction-Model/README.md

 ## Priority & Cite
 The intellectual priority of the "Exit Mechanism as a Hedging Commodity" concept belongs to the author.
 For inquiries or academic discussion, please refer to the timestamped DOI provided by Zenodo.

----
-*Generated with reference to microeconomic theory (Nicholson et al.).*